hellerve/blog/wip/Regular_Expressions_Made_Simple.md

 chapter is written by Brian Kernighan, and it's a promising preview for the book.

-As in the previous post, the algorithm is suprisingly compact for what it is.
+As in the previous post, the algorithm is suprisingly compact.
-It is originally written in C, and the code is very nice to look at.
+It's originally written in C, and the code is very nice to look at.
 I've deviced to transcribe it into Scheme for the purposes of this blog post.
 If you are familiar with C and aren't interested in Lisp I urge you to read the original article, because it is very illuminating.
 If you're up for another